DeFiCh/ain/src/test/README.md

 After configuring, they can be run with `make check`.

-To run the defid tests manually, launch `src/test/test_defi`.
+To run the bitcoind tests manually, launch `src/test/test_defi`.
 To recompile after a test file was modified, run `make` and then run the test again.
-If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the defid tests.
+If you modify a non-test file, use `make -C src/test` to recompile only what's needed to run the bitcoind tests.

-To add more defid tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more bitcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.